Kru-pal/Resume/README.md

 2. Name it something like `my-resume`.
 3. Make sure to set the repository to **public** and click **Create repository**.

+Alignment with Technical Communication:
+This step follows Instructions Guideline 2: Follow the ABC Format by providing an abstract, a body and a conclusion.
+The numbered steps and clear commands align with Instructions Guideline 3: Use Numbered Lists in the Body.

 ---

 ### 2. Install Pelican and Set Up Your Website

 #### Install Pelican:
-1. Open the command line (Terminal on Mac, Command Prompt or PowerShell on Windows).
+1. Open the command line (Command Prompt Windows and not powershell).
 2. Type this command to install Pelican:

     ```bash